openframeworks/ofBook/11_sound/chapter.md

 One of the simplest ways to add audio-reactivity to your app is to calculate the RMS of incoming buffer of audio data.
 RMS stands for "root mean square" and is a pretty straightforward calculation that serves as a good approximation of "loudness" (much better than something like averaging the buffer or picking the maximum value).
 You can see RMS being calculated in the "audioInputExample".

 *[ code snippet here ]*

+###Onset Detection
+Onset detection algorithms attempt to locate moments in an audio stream where an "onset" occurs, which is usually something like an instrument playing a note or the impulse of a drum hit.
+There are many onset detection algorithms available at various levels of complexity and accuracy, some fine-tuned for speech as opposed to music, some working in the frequency domain instead of the time domain, some made for offline processing as opposed to realtime, etc.

+A simple realtime onset detection algorithm can be built on top of the RMS calculation above.

+*[ naive RMS threshold-based code sample here ]*

 ###FFT
 Running an FFT on your input audio will give you back a buffer of values representing the input's frequency content.
 A straight up FFT *won't* tell you which notes are present in a piece of music, but you will be able to use the data to take the input's sonic "texture" into account.
 For instance, the FFT data will let you know how much "bass" / "mid" / "treble" there is in the input at a pretty fine granulairty (a typical FFT used for realtime audio-reactive work will give you something like 512 to 4096 individual frequency bins to play with).